K1nd0F4te/Z-Tools/README.md

  This script is dedicated to Kali-Linux, in which some useful tools are added.

- For excecute, use: sudo python3 Z-Tools.pyc
+ For excecute, use: sudo python3 Z-Tools.pyc or sudo python Z-Tools.pyc

  Avaible tools:
  git